Member Safety Guide

 Plan Ahead: What You Need to Know and Bring

-- Reservations are required for all classes, lap swim, racquetball, and pickleball.
+- Reservations are required for all classes, racquetball, and pickleball.
 Services vary by location.
 Access reservations through our schedules page or mobile app.

 - For outdoor group exercise, wipe down equipment, weights, mats, etc., before and after use with the cleaning materials provided.